Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on experiments

-Furthermore, joint analyses with the ATLAS experiment are conducted to study details of forward particle production, such as diffractive processes.
-LHCf events originating from low-mass diffractive collisions are easily selected because no particle detection in the ATLAS inner tracker is required for the pseudo-rapidity range of $|\eta|\,<\,2.5$ ~\cite{ATLAS:2017rme}.
-During the 2022 operation, LHCf performed a joint analysis with ATLAS, incorporating the ATLAS zero-degree calorimeter (ZDC) and Roman-pot detectors (AFP and ALFA).
-Combining data from these ATLAS forward detectors allowed to study various physics processes, such as $p-\pi$ interaction via the one-pion-exchange process and low-mass resonance production~\cite{ATLAS:2023ape}.
-These results will be important for tuning hadronic interaction models.
+Furthermore, details of forward particle production such as diffractive processes are studied in joint analyses with the ATLAS experiment.
+Requiring no particle detection in the ATLAS inner tracker covering the pseudo-rapidity range of $|\eta|\,<\,2.5$, LHCf events originating from low-mass diffractive collisions are easily selected~\cite{ATLAS:2017rme}.
+In the 2022 operation, a common operation with ATLAS including the ATLAS zero-degree calorimeter (ZDC) and roman-pot detectors (AFP and ALFA) was also performed.
+Combining data of these ATLAS forward detectors, various physics processes, $p-\pi$ interaction via one-pion-exchange process and low-mass resonance production~\cite{ATLAS:2023ape}, can be studied.
+These results will be important inputs to tune hadronic interaction models.